• Skip to primary navigation

 Amish Pay School Taxes

 In case you didn't know, property owners have to pay school taxes, whether they send their kids to public school or not.
 So the Amish also help to pay for your kids' schooling.
 But most of them send their kids to a private school.
-So not only do they pay to send kids to public school, but they also pay extra to send their kids to a private school.

 Do the Amish get any Tax Exemptions?